Juan Garza: Early life

-Juan Raul Garza, the son of Mexican migrant workers, was born in Brownsville, Texas, but spent his early years in Michigan.
-In his teenage years, he worked in the fields with his parents, both of whom were migrant farmhand from Mexico, and sold fruit door to door.
+Juan Raul Garza, the son of Mexican migrant farmworkers, was born in Brownsville, Texas, but spent his early years in Michigan.
+In his teenage years, he worked in the fields with his parents and sold fruit door to door.
 Garza initially slept on mats, but eventually saved enough money for a bed.

 Although he dropped out of high school, Garza owned a successful construction business.
 He was well known in the community as a devoted father of four children and the son-in-law of one of the town's most respected pastors.
 However, in the late 1980s and early 1990s, after returning to Texas, Garza would become the head of a drug-trafficking enterprise that smuggled thousands of kilograms of marijuana from Mexico into the United States.
 The organization was based in three states: Texas, Louisiana, and Michigan.
 Garza's organization started with him and members of his group running small quantities of marijuana across the Mexican border.
-But within a few years though, Garza was making frequent trips to Oaxaca, where the marijuana was grown, and transporting it across the border via plane.
+But within a few years, Garza was making frequent trips to Oaxaca, where the marijuana was grown, and transporting it across the border via plane.